sketch-hq/sketch-document/packages/file-format-ts/README.md

 and generate types for each one.
 This means that users that have to implement multiple versions of the file format don't need to manually manage multiple versions of this package.

+Please note that the latest version of the schemas is referenced directly within the monorepo and **not** using aliases.

 ### Scripts